 Now, regardless of how you see social media branding, it’s simply not possible in real life to get hundreds of thousands of genuine followers in a few weeks on your Instagram account.
 Nor can you get an unrealistic number of likes or shares in a few days on your Facebook page.
 Even if you do manage to make it happen, it’s not going to be ethical.
 You will end up interacting with the wrong people.
 And along the process will hurt your brand image.

 Try and build a real relationship with your target audience by using social media as a tool.
 Don’t think about getting quick results.
 Rather, know and understand what makes your brand tick.
 Taking the slow and steady or the more patient approach will make your brand look more trustworthy in the long run.

 Myth #2: Being On Every Network Is Crucial For Social Media Branding

 Finding success with social media branding starts with your focus.
 If your focus is in the wrong direction, you may send an irrelevant message to your audience.
 Or worse, you may end up not reaching them at all.
 Besides that, you have a limited amount of time to spend on social media, so you have to use it wisely to ensure you’re getting a good return on your time investment.

 While it may be tempting to be active on every major social media website out there, it can work against you.
-Why ?
+Why?
 Because each network is different, and has a unique set of users.
+You can’t spend time posting on SnapChat, TikTok and Pinterest when you’re running a B2B company.
 Your brand building efforts should be directed towards the right type of people who would be interested in your business.
 The point is, social media branding takes work, and you certainly don’t want to dilute your efforts by spreading yourself too thin.